 Inmate Free Speech

-The ability for inmates to communicate with the outside world, I believe, is a human right.
+The ability for incarcerated people to communicate with the outside world, I believe, is a human right.
 In an era of electronic communication, this issue has become even more complicated.

 Dialing Out: Prison phone companies still gouging families (Santa Fe Reporter)